Silent Retreat

 — Blaise Pascal

-We’ll gather for 4 days in a nature-immersed setting, with long stretches of silence, shared silent meals, gentle movement, and guided experiences that support rest and awareness.
+We’ll gather for 4 days in a nature-immersed setting, with long stretches of silence, shared silent meals, gentle movement, and optional, supportive experiences that encourage rest and awareness.

-Silence here isn’t about discipline or deprivation.
-It’s an invitation to listen more closely, to your body, your nervous system, and what’s already present.
+Here, silence becomes space: to listen more closely to your body, your nervous system, and what’s already present

 Silence gives the nervous system a chance to settle.